chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 +++++++++++++++++++++++++

-* If you're reviewing a commit from a developer outside the Chapel core team, be sure they have signed the `contributor license agreement`_ (see the `Developer Workflow`_ instructions for this).
-If the developer cannot or will not sign the agreement, bring the situation to the attention of the Chapel project leadership.
+* If you're reviewing a commit from a developer outside the Chapel core team, be sure their commits are signed via the DCO bot (one of several github action checks that will run on each PR).
+If they're not, help the developer understand the requirement.

+  Note that using GitHub's "squash and merge" feature will effectively drop all DCO signature lines from the pull request, and so should not be used on external commits (or potentially even for commits from the core team?) in order to preserve the signed nature of the commits.

   Care may need to be taken when committing third-party code that originates from a different git[hub] repository.
 As an example, in